cloudfoundry/korifi/INSTALL.md

+> **Warning**
+> Make sure you are using the correct version of these instructions by using the link in the release notes for the version you're trying to install.
+If you're not sure, check our [latest release](https://github.com/cloudfoundry/korifi/releases/latest).

 # Introduction

 The following lines will guide you through the process of deploying a [released version](https://github.com/cloudfoundry/korifi/releases) of [Korifi](https://github.com/cloudfoundry/korifi).
 This document is written with the intent to act both as a runbook as well as a starting point in understanding basic concepts of Korifi and its dependencies.